By Bobby Ross Jr.

 Closer to home, April 19 marked the 30th anniversary of the Oklahoma City bombing.
 I interviewed Susan Walton, “the most severely injured” survivor, about her ongoing journey.
 In my Religion Unplugged column, I reflected on how covering the biggest story of my life changed me.
 When the OKC Thunder won the NBA championship in June, I delved into why the team’s first title meant so much to my adopted hometown.

 Once again this year, I enjoyed doing a few baseball-related stories.
 In May, I traveled to the Motor City to report on Home Plate Detroit — an annual faith event before a Tigers game.
-Later, I covered the Texas Rangers’ faith day and did player profiles of Evan Carter and Jake Burger.
+Later, I wrote about the Texas Rangers’ faith day and did player profiles of Evan Carter and Jake Burger.
 I also covered a sermon by former Mets star Darryl Strawberry after he got a pardon from President Donald Trump.
 And I pursued a few non-baseball sports stories, profiling Houston Texans coach DeMeco Ryans and writing about the OKC Thunder’s pregame prayers.

 Devastating wildfires brought me to Southern California, and I got to witness the “faith-based FEMA” again in Stillwater, Oklahoma.
 I talked to parents who’ve lost children about grief and guilt after deadly flooding in the Texas Hill Country.